-Although the Work Plan is updated each year as part of the City budget Establis process, new projects can be added during the course of the year Each pro under unusual circumstances.
-These would also require a recommen- dependir dation from the Public Art Commission and approval by Council. bility of t Coordina How is a Project Managed?
-The Public Art Project Plan the Task Every project should have a project plan, as described elsewhere in this implementation plan.
-For projects funded by the City or proposed A Selecti for public property, the project plan must be approved by the Public Art approval Commission. developi the Task The Public Art Commission can initiate a project plan on its own and ask the Project Coordinator and Projec Task Force to provide more Recruit a detail once the project starts.
-Artists sł the City's The creation of a Project Plan can include the initial phases of en- Art Com gaging the community and building partnerships, as well as technical research.
-At this point, research on site permissions and related tech- nical requirements, such as insurance requirements, should begin.
-CREATI Identify the Organizational Partner Each project plan should identify an Organizational Partner that will be Obistibea r involved with implementing the project, usually the entity responsible voluptas ex for the project site.
-In some cases this will be a City agency, such as offic totatia Parks and Recreation or Public Works.
-In other cases, it will be another et asperrov public agency, an arts non-profit or a civic organization custem que etus, omnie optate a qu Identify the Project Coordinator - F Each project plan should identify a person or organization that will be Temporem the Project Coordinator.
-This person could be an in-house City staff perit atetus member, a consulting arts professional, an artist with the appropriate experience and skill sets, or an arts organization.
+Although the Work Plan is updated each year as part of the City budget process, new projects can be added during the course of the year under unusual circumstances.
+These would also require a recommendation from the Public Art Commission and approval by Council.

+How is a Project Managed?
+The Public Art Project Plan

+Every project should have a project plan, as described elsewhere in this implementation plan.
+For projects funded by the City or proposed for public property, the project plan must be approved by the Public Art Commission.

+The Public Art Commission can initiate a project plan on its own and ask the Project Coordinator and Projec Task Force to provide more detail once the project starts.

+The creation of a Project Plan can include the initial phases of engaging the community and building partnerships, as well as technical research.
+At this point, research on site permissions and related technical requirements, such as insurance requirements, should begin.

+Identify the Organizational Partner

+Each project plan should identify an Organizational Partner that will be involved with implementing the project, usually the entity responsible for the project site.
+In some cases this will be a City agency, such as Parks and Recreation or Public Works.
+In other cases, it will be another public agency, an arts non-profit or a civic organization..

+Identify the Project Coordinator

+Each project plan should identify a person or organization that will be the Project Coordinator.
+This person could be an in-house City staff member, a consulting arts professional, an artist with the appropriate experience and skill sets, or an arts organization.

-sh a Task Force or Selection Committee
+Establish a Task Force or Selection Committee

-roject should have a Task Force or a Selection Committee, ing on the needs of the project.
-The composition and responsithe Task Force will be outlined in the project plan.
-The Project nator and the Public Art Commission will collaborate on putting k Force together.
+Each project should have a Task Force or a Selection Committee, depending on the needs of the project.
+The composition and responsibility of the Task Force will be outlined in the project plan.
+The Project Coordinator and the Public Art Commission will collaborate on putting the Task Force together.

-ction Committee would focus on artist selection and concept al. A Task Force could have broader responsibilities, such as bing the project plan.
-The Public Art Commission may serve as k Force, if recommended in the Project Plan.
+A Selection Committee would focus on artist selection and concept approval.
+A Task Force could have broader responsibilities, such as developing the project plan.
+The Public Art Commission may serve as the Task Force, if recommended in the Project Plan.

-and Select an Artist
+Recruit and Select an Artist

-should be selected through one of the processes permitted in 's public art guidelines, which would be adopted by the Public nmission based on the best practices included in this plan.
+Artists should be selected through one of the processes permitted in the City's public art guidelines, which would be adopted by the Public Art Commission based on the best practices included in this plan.
 The Project Coordinator will be responsible for issuing a Call to Artists, according to the process outlined in the project plan.
 The Project Coordinator should facilitate the selection process; the Selection Panel or Task Force should recommend artists and artistic concepts; and the Public Art Commission should approve the artist selection and concept proposal.